EduRomoGO/cra-template/README.md

 # Cra Template

 Basic cra template with setup config

-Main branch is in typescript.
+Main branch is in typescript

 There is `vanilla-js` branch which surprisingly it's a vanilla-js version of the template

 # Steps